cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/micro-initiative.md

 ---
 MICRO is the [*Materials Initiative for Comprehensive Research Opportunity*](https://micro.mit.edu/) created to provide a remote research and education experience to undergraduate students who are members of groups historically underrepresented in science and technology.
 The program offers participants the ability to conduct cutting-edge materials research with MIT faculty while simultaneously being taught the fundamentals of materials science.

-The MICRO initiative was developed by graduate students in the MIT Department of Materials Science and Engineering (DMSE) and was initially supported by MIT Open Learning’s J-WEL foundation.
+The MICRO initiative was developed by graduate students and faculty in the [MIT Department of Materials Science and Engineering (DMSE)](https://dmse.mit.edu/) and was initially supported by MIT Open Learning’s J-WEL foundation.

 This resource presents a set of {{% resource_link "7d80c17f-1460-439d-a1ce-ed9e670f50aa" "mentoring resources" %}} along with a {{% resource_link "b86f62d8-591c-4792-bf6a-b241dcfeb111" "materials science and engineering curriculum" %}} curated for this initiative.